aisummerofcode/aisoc-season-2/projects.md

 - **Scope**: Open-ended.
 Let's see your creativity!

-- **Eligibile Tracks:** Applied AI, Production AI, LLM Engineering (optional)
+- **Eligibile Tracks:** Applied AI, LLM Engineering, Production AI (optional)

-- **Team Structure:** Each team must include members from both the Applied AI and Production AI tracks.
+- **Team Structure:** Each team must include at least 1 member from the Applied AI track.

 - **Instructions and Guidelines:** Coming shortly